tichon007/1000000000clicks/README.md

 1000000000clicks
 ================

-Simple site using jsnode + iosocket
+Simple site using jsnode + iosocket + fundation
+User all over the world can click together to reach the 1.000.000.000 clik !!
+Message can be broadcast to each user

 !!!
 Alpha version !!!